 BLUE STAKES: All hollowed-out sandy areas identified by blue stakes are part of the general area (i.e. they are not bunkers).
 Players may ground their club.

 SPECIAL CLARIFICATIONS: a.
-Bunkers: Prior to any stroke from a bunker, the player may take free relief once by placing the original ball or another ball within six inches of the spot of the original ball, not nearer the hole than that spot, and in the same bunker.
+Bunkers: Prior to any stroke from a bunker, the player may take free relief if your ball is in an unraked shoe print once, by placing the original ball or another ball within six inches of the spot of the original ball, not nearer the hole than that spot, and in the same bunker.
 The relief area cannot be improved before the ball is placed

 Our club has adopted Local Rule E-5.
 This rule states that if you either lose or hit your ball out of bounds you can, with a 2 shot penalty drop your ball on the edge of the fairway nearest you and no nearer the hole from where you think the ball ended up or where it crossed the out of bounds boundary.
 Please review the USGA video if you have questions.